-Here are some of our favourite pieces from the fair – worth keeping taps on exhibitions att the Design Centre as itøs one of the best places to gather home decor inspiration.
-They include pieces (in order of appearance) such as Wildflowers porcelain wall sculpture by Valeria Nascimento, Kate Brett, whose Untitled mini ceramic figurines in box shelves are repped by the Cube Gallery and Lucas Ferreira, whose Grey Factions ceramic pieces caught our eyes.
+Our fave non essentials include pieces such as Wildflowers porcelain wall sculpture by Valeria Nascimento.
+Also Kate Brett, whose Untitled mini ceramic figurines in box shelves are repped by the Cube Gallery.
+Then thre is Lucas Ferreira’s work.
+His Grey Factions ceramic pieces caught our eyes.
 And not least Zoe Wilson’s stone carving.